johan10000/Move/README.md

   * Formatting

-    1. The Move team plans to write an autoformatter to enforce formatting conventions.
-However, in the meantime:
-    2. Four space indentation should be used except for script and address blocks whose contents should not be indented.
+    1. Four space indentations should be used except for script and address blocks whose contents should not be indented.
-    3. Lines should be broken if they are longer than 100 characters.
+    2. Lines should be broken if they are longer than 100 characters.
-    4. Structs and constants should be declared before all functions in a module.
+    3. Structs and constants should be declared before all functions in a module.